 You know, everything the Pacific NW is currently NOT serving.
-We’ve got rain, we’ve got 50 degree days, we’ve got all the dreary things.
+We've got rain, we've got 50-degree days, we've got all the dreary things.

 First, make the strawberry reduction.

-Second, whip up the cake.
+Second, make the cake.

 Third, make the frosting.